Intellection/rails_notebook/README.md

     rvm use ruby 2.2.1

-Next, from https://repo.continuum.io/archive/index.html, download Anaconda 2.4.1.
+Next, navigate to https://repo.continuum.io/archive/index.html, and download Anaconda 2.4.1.
 Ensure that "Anaconda2" is precedes the file name (for Python 2.7)

     e.g., for MacOSX: Anaconda2-2.4.1-MacOSX-x86_64.sh (PYTHON 2.7 NB)